 Keep in mind that the total cost of the production of a 1020 tray of microgreens is about four to six dollars.
 This amount takes into consideration the average costs of equipment such as soil, seeds, water, and packaging.

 The reason selling microgreens is a smart way to make a good income is because of their short crop cycle.
 A microgreen is ready to harvest in around two weeks, which means you can produce 20-25 crops per year.

-By using stackable trays, you can also double, triple, or even quadruple the amount of microgreens you’re growing at a time.
+By using stackable trays, you can also double, triple, or even quadruple the number of microgreens you’re growing at a time.
 This means you can increase your annual profit by simply investing in trays that can be placed above one another.